shalomb/ngram-counter/README.md

 ```
 make venv   # Setup a venv and install all prerequisites on a clean slate
 make run    # Run ./ngram.py
+make image  # Create a docker image with a venv to run ./ngram.py
 make test   # Run NgramParser unit tests
 make clean  # Clean up workspace and remove venv back to a clean slate
 make all    # Do a complete end-to-end and run all make targets